 '''

-SConscript('SConscript', variant_dir = 'build')

-is equivalent to

 VariantDir('build', '.')

+SConscript('build/SConscript')

 '''

 The optional must_exist argument, if true, causes an exception to be raised if a requested SConscript file is not found.
 The current default is false, causing only a warning to be omitted, but this behavior is deprecated.
 For scripts which truly intend to be optional, transition to explicitly supplying must_exist=False to the call.